THE BISIE TIN PROJECT SUMMARY

 Soil samples were collected on lines spaced 200m apart with samples collected every 50m along the Bisie ridge.
 All samples were dried and sieved to -2mm and then -180µm before being analysed on site using the Niton hand held XRF analyser.

-The results indicate an important zinc in soil anomaly that extends north and south of the artisanal workings shown in Figure 7.
-Zinc is one of the path finder elements consistently associated with the tin mineralisation, and is a good indicator of the true mineralised potential along the ridge.
+The results indicate a significant zinc and lead in soil anomaly that extends north and south of the artisanal workings over a length of 6km, with the anomaly open to the South (Figure 7).
+Lead is one of the path finder elements consistently associated with the tin mineralisation, and is a good indicator of the true mineralised potential along the ridge.
+Copper in soil is more limited, and extends principally north of the Gecomines zone.

-Figure 7: Zinc in Soil Anomaly (>50g/t) over the Bisie Ridge
+Figure 7: Lead in soil anomaly over the Bisie Ridge

 Half core samples for all drillholes were submitted to accredited ALS Chemex laboratory in Johannesburg where samples were analyzed using ME-XRF05 conducted on a pressed pellet with 10% precision and an upper limit of 10 000ppm.
 Over limit samples were sent to Vancouver for ME-XRF10 which uses a Lithium Borate 50:50 flux with an upper detection limit of 60% and precision of 5%.
 ME-ICP61, HF, HNO3, HCL04 and HCL leach with ICP-AES finish was used for 33 elements including base metals.
 ME-OG62 a four acid digestion was used on ore grade samples for Pb, Zn, Cu & Ag.
 Industry accepted QA/QC checks were applied including use of duplicates and standards.

-All indications are that the Bisie system is extensive and has the potential to host very high grade tin, base metal and REE mineralisation.
-The structural influences and immobility of tin in soils complicates the exploration somewhat, however no more than with most deposits.
-The copper and lead path finder elements provide a good indicator of the polymetallic subsurface mineralisation and therefore allow geochemical targeting for the tin mineralisation by association.
+All indications are that the Bisie system is extensive and has the potential to host significant resources of very high grade tin and base metal mineralisation in conjunction with minor REE.
+Although the structural influences and immobility of tin in soils complicates the exploration somewhat, the arsenic, copper, lead & zinc path finder elements provide a good indicator of the polymetallic subsurface mineralisation and therefore allow geochemical targeting for the tin mineralisation by association.
 High grade chutes of cassiterite can be limited in strike extent but also house substantial amounts of tin as demonstrated by past artisanal mining.
 While almost impossible to target with drilling, they will provide a significant upside when mining.
 Copper is nearly always associated with the cassiterite and will be recovered in future exploitation.

 Regional exploration has plenty of potential in numerous areas.
-Volcano-sedimentary rocks hosted in a favorable structural setting to the west, where artisanal miners are exploiting alluvial gold, will be targeted in 2013.
-There are numerous other known tin occurrences on the tenements held by MPC as well as the potential for new finds among the granites yet to be explored.
-The Umate gold prospect has proven to be a significant source of gold in both modern and Belgian times and will be a future drilling target in the already identified hard rock mineralisation.
-Airborne geophysics will likely provide additional structural targets and a greater understanding of the local geology.
+Volcano-sedimentary rocks hosted in a favorable structural setting to the west, where artisanal miners are exploiting alluvial gold, will be targeted in 2014, and there are numerous other known tin occurrences on the tenements held by MPC as well as the potential for new finds among the granites yet to be explored.
+On PR 5267 the Umate gold prospect has proven to be a significant source of gold in both modern and Belgian times and will be a future drilling target in the already identified hard rock mineralisation.
+For future exploration, airborne geophysics will likely provide additional structural targets and a greater understanding of the local geology.

 Table 1: Summary of Drill Holes and Significant Intersections Received, Bisie Prospect, DRC